 These can be food or season allergies that cause excessive oil secretions from the dog’s skin glands causing him to smell really bad.

-The best way to deal with smells caused by allergies is by finding out what the allergy is by feeding your dog the right diet.
+The best way to deal with smells caused by allergies is by finding out what the allergy is by feeding your dog in the right diet.

 2. Ear infections